oracle-livelabs/multicloud/helidon-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

     ![cluster1](images/cluster-active.png)

-7. To save time don't wait to the Active state, continue with the next Helidon application development lab.
-Before the Verrazzano installation you will come back to verify and configure the OKE cluster access.
+7. To save time don't wait until the Active state, continue with the next Helidon application development lab.
+Before the Verrazzano installation, you will come back to verify and configure the OKE cluster access.

 ## Acknowledgements